-The Trust only holds basic financial instruments as defined in FRS 102.
-The financial assets and financial liabilities of the Trust and their measurement bases are as follows:
+The academy trust only holds basic financial instruments as defined in FRS 102.
+The financial assets and financial liabilities of the academy trust and their measurement bases are as follows:

-Financial assets - trade and other debtors are basic financial instruments and are debt instruments measured at amortised cost as detailed in note 16.
+Financial assets - trade and other debtors are basic financial instruments and are debt instruments measured at amortised cost as detailed in note 15.
 Prepayments are not financial instruments.